AlienQbw/Minimalistic/readme.md

 - Displays a placeholder of that image on the page (so that original is not required to unnecessarily load)

 If you go to an upload page:
-You have to choice a new file to upload.
+You have to choose a new file to upload.
 When you click upload, and the file is valid, then "/scripts/upload.php" uploads that file to the local folder, with a unique key in the name (so that images will not have the same names).
 Then it heads to main website.
 Website creates placeholder for new image, and displays it.
+Placeholder is a compressed version of original, so that it minimizes a loading time of the page.

 > I know that I could use Database to store details about images but I wanted to achive that using JS.